Mental Health, Substance Use and Intellectual/Developmental Disabilities Institutional Review Board (IRB2)

 - Once the Approval-to-Apply Application has been reviewed and approved by leadership, the IRB2 Administrator will direct you to complete the longer IRB2 Application (PDF) for committee review, and superintendent review (if proposed research concerns research at an SSLC or state hospital).
 The IRB2 application should be read carefully as supplemental materials may need to be emailed to the IRB2 Administrator.
 These materials are outlined on the checklist on the first page.

-- IRB2 Application— Required completion of Human Subjects Training Certificate from: National Institutes for Health, Protecting Human Research Participants or the Collaborative Institutional Training Initiative.
+- IRB2 Application— Required completion of Human Subjects Training Certificate from: Office for Human Research Protections, National Institutes for Health, Protecting Human Research Participants or the Collaborative Institutional Training Initiative.
 Researchers are financially responsible for any costs associated with securing Human Subjects Training.

 - Disclosure of Potential Conflicts of Interest (PDF)